Faithlife/RefTaggerWordpressPlugin/readme.txt

-﻿=== Reftagger ===
+﻿=== Faithlife Reftagger ===
 Contributors: Logos Bible Software
 Donate link:
-Tags: reftagger, reftagging, bible, verse, verses, reference, references, scripture, tagging, tagger, libronix, logos, lbs, ldls
+Tags: reftagger, reftagging, bible, verse, verses, reference, references, scripture, tagging, tagger, libronix, logos, faithlife, lbs, ldls
 Requires at least: 2.3
 Tested up to: 4.9
 Stable tag: trunk

-Reftagger turns Bible references into links to the verse on Biblia.com and adds tooltips with the text of the verse.
+Faithlife Reftagger turns Bible references into links to the verse on Biblia.com and adds tooltips with the text of the verse.

 == Description ==

-This plugin provides an easy way to use the Reftagger Bible reference tagging script from Logos Bible Software.
-It automatically modifies your site to run the script each time a page loads.
-The script identifies references to Bible verses and turns the references into links to the verse on Biblia.com.
-Hovering over a link will display a small tooltip containing the text of the reference, so users don't need to leave the page to view the verse.
-If desired, a small icon can also be inserted next to the reference.
-Clicking the icon will open the specified verse in Logos Bible Software, if available.
-The plugin provides a simple options page where you can customize the settings.
+Faithlife Reftagger automatically converts Bible references on your site into links so your site’s visitors can see Scripture just by hovering over the link.
+Reftagger modifies your site to run the tagging script each time a page loads, identifying Bible verse references and turning them into links to the verse on Biblia.com.

+Hovering over a link displays a tooltip with the text of the reference, so users don’t need to leave the page to see the verse.
+You can also insert a small icon next to the reference to open the verse in Logos Bible Software.

-Customizable preferences include:
+The plugin provides a simple options page where you can customize settings.
+Preferences include options to:

-* Which Bible version to link to.
+* Specify a Bible version.
-* Option to insert a Logos link after each reference.
+* Insert a Logos link after each reference.
-* Option to insert a Logos icon after any Logos links you already have on your site.
+* Insert a Logos icon after existing Logos links on your site.
-* Choice of which icon to use if Logos links are enabled.
+* Choose which icon to use if Logos links are enabled.
-* Option to enable or disable hover tooltips.
+* Enable or disable hover tooltips.
-* Option to work on existing Biblia.com and Ref.ly links.
+* Work on existing Biblia.com and Ref.ly links.
-* Option to work on Bible references that use improper casing (e.g., jn 3:16 or JOHN 3:16).
+* Work on Bible references with improper casing (such as jn 3:16 or JOHN 3:16).
-* Option to tag chapter references (e.g. Gen 1).
+* Tag chapter references (such as Gen. 1).
-* Option to prevent searching user comments for references.
+* Prevent searching user comments for references.
-* Option to prevent searching specific HTML tags, such as bold, h1, ordered list, etc.
+* Prevent searching specific HTML tags (such as bold, h1, ordered list).

 For more information, visit http://reftagger.com.